The link between professional agribusinesses and living income in Ethiopia

 SCOPEinsight’s definition of a professional organization is one that “can manage its resources and processes using its human capital (leaders, management, staff, and members) efficiently and effectively and thereby achieving the organization’s goals”.
 This definition and the way we measure professionalism is aligned with the global guideline for farmer professionalism – the IWA29 – which is the precursor to an ISO standard.

 The SCOPEinsight methodology provides an assessment and scoring system (from 1-5.
-See page 5) where professionalism is assessed through multiple dimensions.
+See below) where professionalism is assessed through multiple dimensions.
 Each dimension is composed of different subdimensions, which are further broken into several specific indicators (questions).

 A model for predicting agribusinesses’ contribution to members’ living income